 - Integrate the teaching of test-taking skills into regular classroom instruction and assessment.
-Answering extended-response or short-response questions or responding to writing prompts under timed conditions is a skill that requires practice for mastery. - Do not sacrifice large amounts of instructional time to commercial test-preparation programs or drilltype test preparation. - Encourage a positive atmosphere for testing.
+Answering extended-response or short-response questions under timed conditions is a skill that requires practice for mastery. - Do not sacrifice large amounts of instructional time to commercial test-preparation programs or drill-type test preparation. - Encourage a positive atmosphere for testing.
 In many cases students are likely to adopt the attitude toward the state tests that they see displayed by their teachers.
-Encourage students to do their best in ways that do not provoke anxiety beyond that expected for a normal testing situation.
+Encourage students to do their best in ways that do not provoke anxiety beyond that expected for a normal testing situation. - Keep copies of materials used for practice at the district or school level on file for two years.